ttscoff/Slogger/README.md

 1. From within the Slogger folder, run `./slogger` to create the initial configuration file.
 2. Edit the file `slogger_config` that shows up
-    - The only option will be 'storage:', which should be set to either 'icloud' or a path to a Dropbox-synced Journal
+    - The only options will be 'storage:' and 'image_filename_is_title:'
+    - storage: should be set to either 'icloud' or a path to a Dropbox-synced Journal
+    - image_filename_is_title: should be set to true or false.
+If true, it will use the base filename (without extension) as the title of images imported individually.
 3. Move plugins you want to use into `./plugins/`, and plugins you want to disable into `./plugins_disabled`.
 4. Run `./slogger` again to update the configuration file with enabled plugin options.
 5. Edit `slogger_config` and fill in the necessary parameters for listed configuration settings.